Hitchnt/It3048c/README.md

 ## 3. Functional Requirements

-Given feed of weather data
+-Given feed of weather data
-When the location is lower 70 degree
+-When the location is lower 70 degree
-Then I should receive a push notification to cover the pool:
+-Then I should receive a push notification to cover the pool:

-Message: Cover pool with pool cover
+-Message: Cover pool with pool cover
-Reason: Current temperature is lower then set parameters
+-Reason: Current temperature is lower then set parameters

-Given feed of weather data
+-Given feed of weather data
-When future temperature is lower then what the set parameters are Then I should receive a push notification to cover the plants outside
+-When future temperature is lower then what the set parameters are -Then I should receive a push notification to cover the plants outside

-Message: Cover plants to keep them alive
+-Message: Cover plants to keep them alive
-Reason: future temperature is lower then set parameters
+-Reason: future temperature is lower then set parameters

-Given feed of weather data
+-Given feed of weather data
-When I search for the zip code for 45236
+-When I search for the zip code for 45236
-Then I should receive the weather data
+-Then I should receive the weather data

-Temperature: 70 degree
+-Temperature: 70 degree
-Weather Type: Sunny
+-Weather Type: Sunny
-precipitation : 45%
+-precipitation : 45%
-Humidity: 67%
+-Humidity: 67%
-Wind: 14mph
+-Wind: 14mph
-City: Cincinnati
+-City: Cincinnati
-State: Ohio
+-State: Ohio
-County: USA
+-County: USA

-Given the weather data
+-Given the weather data
-When I search for the zip code for "5htdj" ( not a real zip code) Then I should receive no results”
+-When I search for the zip code for "5htdj" ( not a real zip code) -Then I should receive no results”